Spirent/stc-ansible/README.md

     datamodel: /tmp/datamodel.xml
 ```

-Note that you must first copy the data model to the STC Lab Server before you are able to import it.
+Note that you must first copy the data model to the lab-server, before beeing able to import it.

-### Starting the Traffic
+### Starting the traffic

 Starting the traffic is as simple as performing a command: